Battle of Trafalgar: Combat

 A general mêlée ensued.
 Victory locked masts with the French Redoutable, whose crew, including a strong infantry corps (with three captains and four lieutenants), gathered for an attempt to board and seize Victory.
 A musket bullet fired from the mizzentop of Redoutable struck Nelson in the left shoulder, passed through his spine at the sixth and seventh thoracic vertebrae, and lodged two inches below his right scapula in the muscles of his back.
 Nelson exclaimed, "They finally succeeded, I am dead."
 He was carried below decks.

 Victory's gunners were called on deck to fight boarders, and she ceased firing.
 The gunners were forced back below decks by French grenades.
 As the French were preparing to board Victory, Temeraire, the second ship in the British windward column, approached from the starboard bow of Redoutable and fired on the exposed French crew with a carronade, causing many casualties.

 At 13:55, the French Captain Lucas of Redoutable, with 99 fit men out of 643 and severely wounded himself, surrendered.
-The French Bucentaure was isolated by Victory and Temeraire, and then engaged by HMS Neptune, Leviathan, and Conqueror; similarly, Santísima Trinidad was isolated and overwhelmed, surrendering after three hours.
+The French Bucentaure was isolated by Victory and Temeraire, and then engaged by Neptune, Leviathan, and Conqueror; similarly, Santísima Trinidad was isolated and overwhelmed, surrendering after three hours.